COMMUNIST KOREAN WAR LEAFLETS

 We have seen that several of the leaflets have mentioned the peace talks.
 The Koreans continually complained that the United States and the Allies were doing everything possible to see that the peace talks were not successful.
 We find such comments in many leaflets.
 In the leaflet above, Secretary of State Acheson, who held that position under President Truman from 1949 to 1953, is depicted in a humiliating way with his pants down around his ankles.
 Acheson is credited with convincing President Truman to intervene in the Korean War in June 1950.The message states that although he once agreed that the war should end along the 38th Parallel (where it ultimately did end); he now refuses to agree on that peace line.

-Chinese Safe Conduct Pass
+Chinese Safe Conduct Pass (Found in black ink and red ink)

 This Safe Conduct Pass was dropped Behind US lines and says: